Volunteer at the Library

 Tutor blind, low-vision, deaf and disabled patrons at the Martin Luther King Jr. Memorial Library.
 2-3 hrs/week for three months or more.
 Volunteers are admitted and trained on a rolling basis.
 A free background check is required.

-Teen Library Helper (neighborhood libraries or Martin Luther King)
+Teen Library Helper (neighborhood libraries or Martin Luther King Jr. Memorial Library)

 High school community service may be earned at a local library depending on project and supervisor ability.
 You must be 14 or older, and can complete up to five service hours per week.
-(We can't honor requests for lots of hours at the last minute, so please apply early!)
-Sorry, court-ordered hours are not eligible for this role.
+(We are unable to honor requests for lots of hours at the last minute, so please apply early!)

-- Print and complete the High School Community Service Application & Permission Slip
+- Print and complete the Teen and High School Community Service Application and Permission Slip.

 Before matching you to a project, staff may wish to interview you further about your skills and interests.